 If they won't talk to you, tell you that they're "fine" or even shout and storm off, leave them alone for a while...but keep persevering.
 They WILL appreciate your efforts - even if they don't show it.

-Nobody can perform to the best of their ability if they are not eating regular meals, relying too much on junk food or caffeine or are not getting enough sleep.
+Nobody can perform to the best of their ability if they're not eating regular meals, not getting enough sleep or relying too much on junk food or caffeine.

-It might be tempting to drink too much caffeine the night before an exam in order to stay up late and maximise revision time, but it really won't help as much as a healthy evening meal, a relaxing bath and a decent night's sleep.
+Staying up late the night before an exam in order to maximise revision time might seem like a good idea, but it really won't help as much as a healthy evening meal, a relaxing bath and a decent night's sleep.

-Ensure that your teenager is getting plenty of rest and that they are not skipping meals.
-Ideally, they should be eating a healthy diet, including fruit, vegetables, fish and nuts as this will boost their exam performance but, more importantly, improve their overall health and well-being.
+Ensure your teenager is getting plenty of rest, are not skipping meals and, ideally, are eating a healthy diet, including fruit, vegetables, fish and nuts.
+This will boost their exam performance but, more importantly, improve their overall health and well-being.

 Remind your teenager of their own strengths, offer praise and encouragement for their efforts and progress so far and, above all, avoid comparing them to anyone - especially their siblings or peers.
 Ensure they understand that you are (and always will be) proud of them - whatever their exam results.